doctorwidget/volta/doc/friend.rst

-In addition to these routes inside ``volta.routes``, you will obviously need to create the four handlers referenced above inside ``volta.handlers``.
-These will be standard Enlive snippet and body function pairs, and we won't show all of that code here.
-You will also need to create an HTML fragment for each such route; again, we aren't going to copy those fragments to this tutorial: they exist in the ``volta/resources/public/html`` directory if you would like to inspect them.
+In addition to these routes inside ``volta.routes``, you will obviously need to create the the handler referenced above inside ``volta.handlers``.
+This will be a standard Enlive snippet and body function pair, and we won't show all of that code here.
+You will also need to create an HTML fragment for the route, which is just a very ordinary looking HTML form with ``username`` and ``password`` fields.
+You can inspect it inside the ``volta/resources/public/html`` directory.

 Namespace Changes